-To wrap this all up, there are two points about leveling the team.
+To wrap this all up, here are a few quick pointers about leveling your Operators:

+- Should I level one Operator or several?
 Generally speaking, it's better to level Operators evenly rather than have a single Operator overleveled.
 It is crucial to remember that Operators function as a team.
-Damage dealers can’t deal damage if they’re low level, defenders cannot hold the line if medics are weak, and players might not even get past the first wave if Vanguards are falling left and right.
+Damage dealers can’t deal damage if they’re low level, Defenders cannot hold the line if Medics are weak, and players might not even get past the first wave if Vanguards are falling left and right.

-Another topic is “how far should I level up to?”
-Answers will vary depending on player and playstyle, but my personal recommendation is to get an operator to E1 level 30.
+- How high should I level?
+Answers will vary depending on player and playstyle, but my personal recommendation is to get an Operator to E1 level 30.
 Doing so allows players to actually get a feel of how the unit operates and then decide whether or not they want to continue using them.